 Culver’s Night Volunteer

 Culver’s Restaurant is teaming up with Center Stage Jackson to help raise funds for our 2018/19 Season!
-On the 3rd Thursday of each month from 4pm to 8pm, anyone who places an order inside or in the drive thru will have a portion of their bill donated to Center Stage Jackson.
+One Thursday each month from 4pm to 8pm, anyone that places an order inside or in the drive thru will have a portion of their bill donated to Center Stage Jackson.
 We are in need of volunteers to donate an hour of their time to “run” food from the counter to the customers at their table or car (no actual running required).
 We need to have 4 volunteers delivering trays in the period of 4pm-8pm in order to secure these funds from Culver’s.
 Please contact Daniel Dye at firstname.lastname@example.org with any questions.

 Sign up to be a Culver’s Night Volunteer here: